What is a thesis like?

 Different forms of the thesis

-In the development process, you can either start by working on the output and develop the knowledge base later, or proceed in parallel with both parts.
+In the development process, you can either start by working on the output and develop the knowledge base later or proceed in parallel with both parts.

-An example of a development-focused thesis process:
+An example of a development-oriented thesis process:

 chart on the process of a development based thesis

-In the report, you present the objectives of the work, the research problem and the delimitation of the topic.
+In the report, you present the objectives of the thesis, the research problem and the delimitation of the topic.
 In the literature review, you relate the topic to theories, models and previous studies, utilising professional literature and other sources.
 In the report, you also describe the study’s implementation, data collection and analysis methods.

 Finally, you will review the results of the study, draw conclusions and present possible proposals for further development or further research.